Cure Violations for Upcoming 2020–2021 MBR Cycle for Rent-Controlled Apartments

 File Violation Certification Form by June 30

 - Operation and Maintenance and Essential Services Certification (OMESC) must be filed no later than Oct.
-3, 2017.
+3, 2019.
 This form requires you to certify that you are maintaining and will continue to maintain all essential services, and have made payments toward at least 90 percent of the operation and maintenance expense allowance for the building.
-To expedite your application, it is advisable to file the OMESC form with the VC form by June 30, 2017.
+To expedite your application, it’s advisable to file the OMESC form with the VC form by June 30, 2019.

 The DHCR won’t let you increase the rent of your rent-controlled apartments if there are serious code violations at your building.
-At this point in the application process, it is the VC form that’s critical for owners with rent-controlled apartments to have their maximum base rent applications granted and an Order of Eligibility issued by DHCR.
+At this point in the application process, it’s the VC form that’s critical for owners with rent-controlled apartments to have so their maximum base rent applications are granted and an Order of Eligibility is issued by the DHCR.

 The VC form requires an owner to certify either that:

 Editor’s Note: If no violations were on record for your premises on Jan.
-1, 2017, you are not required to file a VC form for an MBR Order effective Jan.
-1, 2018, provided the OMESC form is filed on time.
-If you fail to file the OMESC form by Oct.
-3, 2017, a VC form is required even if there were no violations pending as of Jan.
-1, 2017.
+1, 2019, you aren’t required to file a VC form for an MBR Order effective Jan.
+1, 2020, provided the OMESC form is filed on time.
+If you don’t file the OMESC form by Oct.
+3, 2019, a VC form is required even if there were no violations pending as of Jan.
+1, 2019.

 Document All Work Done to Clear Violations

-The DHCR pays close attention to the VC forms.
-Therefore, owners should be prepared to submit specific documentation in support of the removal of those violations on record.
+The DHCR pays close attention to the VC forms, so be prepared to submit specific documentation in support of the removal of those violations on record.
 Specifically, owners must establish that they meet the DHCR criteria for violation removal for those violations on record as of Jan.
-1, 2017.
+1, 2019.

-The DHCR may require that owners produce contracts for labor and invoices for materials utilized for the removal of the violations that are on record.
-If the work was done by a building employee, the owner should be prepared to submit its work logs or an affidavit outlining the work that the employee performed, and most important, the dates when the repairs were completed.
-Owners must demonstrate that the work was performed prior to Jan.
-1, 2017, or six months before the filing of the VC form, if the VC form is being filed late.
+The DHCR may require that owners produce contracts for labor and invoices for materials used for the removal of the violations that are on record.
+If the work was done by a building employee, the owner should be prepared to submit its work logs or an affidavit outlining the work that the employee performed and, most important, the dates when the repairs were completed.
+Owners must demonstrate that the work was performed before Jan.
+1, 2019, or six months before the filing of the VC form, if the VC form is being filed late.
 The DHCR will accept late filings, but owners will be penalized by a later effective date of the Order of Eligibility.